gottgam/gottgam.github.io/README.md

-# Changing in progress . . .
+# Brand-new, modern design, updated in January 2021.
+# Welcome to my blog!